3. Mandatory HMO licensing

-- All HMOs with 5 or more occupiers living in 2 or more households, who share an amenity such as a kitchen, bathroom or toilet, regardless of the number of storeys.
+- All HMOs with 5 or more occupiers living in 2 or more households.
+Sharing an amenity such as a kitchen, bathroom or toilet, regardless of the number of storeys.
 The storey requirement was removed from the previous definition on 1 October 2018.

-- Other changes to the regulations mean that some flats, including those over shops, will also require a licence if they are occupied by 5 or more people, from 2 or more separate households.
+- Some flats, including those over shops, will also require a licence if they are occupied by 5 or more people, from 2 or more separate households.

 Apply for your new licence or renew your existing licence

-The mandatory HMO application form can be accessed by clicking the Start button below.
+You can make you mandatory HMO application by clicking the Start button below.

 Please note: If you already have a paper application form, these will be accepted until 1 April 2020.
 After that date applications may only be made online.

 Planning permission is required for new HMOs that fall in the Article 4 Area.
 More information can be found on our Planning services pages.

 Licence approval does not mean that you have automatic planning permission in that same way that planning permission does not guarantee a licence will be granted.

 The licensing fees for 2020/2021 are split into two parts:

 - Part A needs to accompany the completed application form.
 Part A costs are £220.00.